HomeHow To GuidesLawn Mower Surging

-After all, Lawn mowers surging while you’re using a mower is very frustrating and dramatically affects the performance of your mower’s ability to cut your lawn effectively.
+After all, lawn mower surging while you’re using a mower is very frustrating and dramatically affects the performance of your mower’s ability to cut your lawn effectively.

-Lawn Mower Engines Require These 3 Things to Function Properly:
+Lawn Mower Engines Require 3 Things to Function Properly:

-To make sure each of the above three requirements Is working properly – Let’s look at the Six (6) potential problems below related to these functions – and determine which requirement is not working correctly on Your Lawnmower.
+To ensure that the above three requirements are working correctly, look at the six (6) potential problems related to these functions below and determine which requirement is not working correctly on Your Lawnmower small engine.

-How To Fix Lawn Mower Surge: Six Step Checklist
+How To Fix Lawn Mower Surge: Troubleshoot and Checklist

 1) Bad Fuel

-The number one cause of mower engine surge is using old or contaminated gasoline – perhaps by water condensation, usually due to leaving gas in the mower over the winter.
+The number one cause of mower engine surge is using old or contaminated gasoline—perhaps caused by water condensation, usually from leaving gas in the mower over the winter.

 Many homeowners forget or choose not to drain the gas from their mower’s tank at the end of each season.
 At the start of a new season, they either add fresh gas to the old gas or try to start the mower engine using the old gas.